JeanMainguy/MeTAfisher/README.md

 ## Identification of TA genes

-To identify potentila Toxin Antitoxin genes metAfisher uses a list of domains known to be specific of TA systems.
-These domains are identified by the hmmsearch.
+To identify potential Toxin and Antitoxin genes, metAfisher uses a list of domains known to be specific of TA systems.
+These domains are searched in the protein sequences by the tool HHMER.
 On top of the domain search, potential genes can be identified by diamond search based on all TADB sequences.

 ## Create diamond database

 To use diamond search strategy, a dimond database with the TADB sequences need to be created.

 The protein sequences of Toxin and Antitoxin can be downloaded on the TADB website: https://bioinfo-mml.sjtu.edu.cn/TADB2/download.html

+1. Download TADB protein sequences

 ```bash
 wget https://bioinfo-mml.sjtu.edu.cn/TADB2/download/TADB2/20171013/protein/type_II_pro_T.fas